wp-plugins/video-capture/readme.txt

 * First official release.
 Got everyone excited!

 == Upgrade Notice ==

+= 1.6.1 =
+Fix the problem with jQuery on some of the websites.

 = 1.6 =
 Much better video quality and tons of other great changes.
 Update is highly recommended.